QuixoteSystems/QXT-JS8Call-Tools/Telegram-Bridge/README.md

 ### Configuration
 To adapt to your enviroment and your own machine, edit config.py file and change it with your own data (Language, Callsign, IP, Port...).

+#### Getting your Telegram Bot Token & Your User ID

+**Create a bot (Bot Token)**

+1- Open Telegram and chat with @BotFather.

+2- Send /newbot, follow the prompts (choose a name and a unique username).

+3- BotFather will reply with a bot token like 123456789:AA....

+4- Keep it secret—don’t commit it to Git or share with anybody.

+**Get your own Telegram User ID**

+5- Send a message to @userinfobot (or @getidsbot) and it will reply with your numeric ID.

+6- Allow the bot to message you

+7- Open a chat with your bot and press Start at least once, also you can use this [image](https://github.com/QuixoteSystems/QXT-JS8Call-Tools/blob/main/QXT-JS8Call-Tools-small.png) to your bot.

 ### Running

 ```shell